-Throughout 2021, there were deadly IS attacks.
-There is uncertainty among Christians about the future and no expectation that the outcome of the elections will lead to an improvement of their situation.
+Meanwhile, marginalized groups continue to protest (The National News, 15 May 2022).
+There is uncertainty among Christians about the future and no expectation that the outcome of the 2021 elections (with the following resignations in June 2022) will lead to any improvement in their situation.